-This is actually a pint glass but it is handled so it is usually called a “Handle”.
-It has a capacity of 5 ounces (quarter ounce glass) to a 1 pint (16 ounces).
+This is a pint glass, but it is handled, so it is usually called a “Handle.”
+It has a capacity of 5 ounces (quarter ounce glass) to 1 pint (16 ounces).
 In between, a half-pint mug can hold 10 oz.

 2. Pub Beer Mug

 Beer steins usually have a capacity of 12 to 37 ounces.
-While it is currently used to serve beer, it was never the purpose of it in the first place.
-As it is, the word stein means stone in German but may have been misunderstood and later popularized by American soldiers.
-While it does sound like a beer stein, bierstein may actually refer to residue buildup in the brewing vessel, instead of a drinking vessel.
+While it is currently used to serve beer, it was never its purpose in the first place.
+The word stein means stone in German but may have been misunderstood and later popularized by American soldiers.
+While it does sound like a beer stein, beer steins may refer to residue buildup in the brewing vessel instead of a drinking vessel.

-However, it is fair to note that the beer stein as we know today originated from stoneware jugs called steinkrug.
+However, it is fair to note that the beer stein, as we know it today, originated from stoneware jugs called steinkrug.
 Before the invention of glass, stoneware mugs were used to serve beer.
-The hinged lid was added to prevent the beer from being contaminated by flies during the height of the black plague.
+The hinged lid was added to prevent the beer from being contaminated by flies during the black plague’s height.

 What is the Use of a Beer Mug?